jannewmarch/mycroft-with-fail/README.md

 Mycroft core with intent succeed/fail tests

 ## About
 In standard Mycroft all intents succeed.
+If an intent is chosen as the bext syntactic match, it is the only one tried and will be assumed to have succeeded.
 This is an extension that allows an intent to fail, in which case another intent matching the utterance can be tried.

 ## Status
-Beta v0.5
+Beta v0.6

 ## Files
 * skills/core.py
 * skills/intent_service.py
 * engine.py - replaces .venv/lib/python3.5/site-packages/adapt/engine.py
-* test-intent-fail-1.newmarch - see Testing
-* test-intent-fail-2.newmarch - see Testing
+* test/integrationtests/skills/skill_tester.py
-* test-intent-fail-3.newmarch - see Testing
+* test-intent-fail.newmarch - see Testing

 ## Pseudo-code
 The pseudo-code for normal intent selection and execution is